 IMI1 project partners have a contractual obligation to disseminate the foreground (Art.
 II.34 of the Annex II – General Conditions of the Grant Agreement).
 For more information please check our guidelines on dissemination for IMI1 projects.

 IMI2 project dissemination

 Dissemination is also an important activity for all IMI2 projects, a fact that is recognised in the Model Grant Agreement for IMI2 projects, which requires that you make your scientific work and results openly available, as early as possible and in a form that is an easily accessible, understandable and re-usable.

-We have created a simple guide which provides an overview of the rules related to the dissemination of results that apply to IMI2, together with tips and links to help you prepare and report on dissemination activities.
+We have created guidelines on dissemination for IMI2 projects which provide an overview of the rules related to the dissemination of results that apply to IMI2, together with tips and links to help you prepare and report on dissemination activities.

 How we can help you – using IMI to help you disseminate your project results

 IMI will support your dissemination efforts and raise the visibility of your project results through:

 - publication of project information and results on the IMI website: project factsheets, success stories from projects, newsletter and the IMI Annual Activity Report;

 - additional communications channels: IMI LinkedIn and Twitter accounts, brochures, leaflets, presentations given at IMI events or by organising your participation in other relevant sectoral events.